AshwiniBhawar/GroceryStoreRestAssured/README.md

-# E-Commerce OpenCart Website
+# Grocery Store API Automation Framework

-This is a Grocery Store API automation framework.
 This framework automates apis using Rest Assured, Java, TestNG, Maven, and integrated with GitHub, Docker, Jenkins.

 ## Tools And Technologies Used To Automate Website